Prof. Jianming Jin

 Urbana, IL, USA

 Jian-Ming Jin is Y. T. Lo Chair Professor in Electrical and Computer Engineering and Director of the Electromagnetics Laboratory and Center for Computational Electromagnetics at the University of Illinois at Urbana-Champaign.
-He has authored and co-authored over 240 papers in refereed journals and over 22 book chapters.
-He has also authored The Finite Element Method in Electromagnetics (Wiley, 1st ed.
-1993, 2nd ed.
-2002, 3rd ed.
-2014), Electromagnetic Analysis and Design in Magnetic Resonance Imaging (CRC, 1998), Theory and Computation of Electromagnetic Fields (Wiley, 2010), co-authored Computation of Special Functions (Wiley, 1996), Finite Element Analysis of Antennas and Arrays (Wiley, 2008), and Fast and Efficient Algorithms in Computational Electromagnetics (Artech, 2001).
-His name appeared over 20 times in the University of Illinois’s List of Excellent Instructors.
-He was elected by ISI as one of the world’s most cited authors in 2002.
-Dr. Jin has been a Fellow of IEEE since 2000, received the IEEE AP-S Chen To Tai Distinguished Educator Award in 2015, and was a recipient of the 1994 NSF Young Investigator Award and the 1995 ONR Young Investigator Award.
-He also received the 1997 Xerox Junior and the 2000 Xerox Senior Research Awards from the University of Illinois, and was appointed as the first Henry Magnuski Outstanding Young Scholar in 1998 and later as a Sony Scholar in 2005.
-He was appointed as a Distinguished Visiting Professor in the Air Force Research Laboratory in 1999.
-He received Valued Service Award and Technical Achievement Award from the Applied Computational Electromagnetics Society in 1999 and 2014, respectively.
+He has authored and co-authored over 275 papers in refereed journals and over 20 book chapters.
+He has also authored The Finite Element Method in Electromagnetics, Electromagnetic Analysis and Design in Magnetic Resonance Imaging, and Theory and Computation of Electromagnetic Fields, co-authored Computation of Special Functions, Finite Element Analysis of Antennas and Arrays, and Fast and Efficient Algorithms in Computational Electromagnetics.
+His name often appeared in the University of Illinois’s List of Excellent Instructors.
+He was elected by ISI among world’s most cited authors in 2002.
+He is a Fellow of IEEE, Applied Computational Electromagnetics Society (ACES), and Electromagnetics Academy.
+Recently, he received the 2014 ACES Technical Achievement Award, 2015 IEEE APS Chen-To Tai Distinguished Educator Award, 2016 ACES Computational Electromagnetics Award, and 2017 IEEE APS Harrington-Mittra Computational Electromagnetics Award.

 - Multiphysics Modeling in Computational Electromagnetics: Challenges and Opportunities